Ex-Merrill Complex Manager Charges Firm, Division Executive with Anti-Gay Bias

 Merrill accused Hunt of violating an “anti-bribery policy,” according to the lawsuit, a reference that an insider said referred to his encouragement of hiring a friend or relative of a good Merrill customer. “[E]ven if Plaintiff had violated this policy, such violation would not be grounds for termination,” says the lawsuit, which adds that Hunt had been “one of the highest earners at Merrill” and was terminated without having received a formal reprimand or period of performance review.

-The lawsuit accuses Prince, one of ten division executives at the brokerage giant, of having questioning in vulgar terms why Merrill was sponsoring an LGBT film festival by saying “doesn’t God hate fags,” of ripping Hunt’s name from his office and placing it on a smaller office and of saying at a management meeting one day after the murder of 49 people at the Pulse gay nightclub in Orlando that employees who did not comply with his policies “should be shot.”
+The lawsuit accuses Prince, one of ten division executives at the brokerage giant, of having used vulgar terms in questioning why Merrill was sponsoring an LGBT film festival, of moving Hunt’s office nameplate to a smaller office and of saying at a management meeting held a day after the murder of 49 people at the Pulse gay nightclub in Orlando that employees who did not comply with his policies “should be shot.”